-Because the cancer risks presented in Table 6.1 are conservative estimates of exposure and toxicity, in Section 7, I have also conducted margin of exposure (MoE) comparisons between the exposures predicted for the plaintiff and the lowest exposure levels at which health effects have been observed (or exposure levels at which no effects have been observed, for some chemicals) in the human or animal studies that are the basis of the toxicity criteria.
-In Section 8, I have also conducted a comparison of the plaintiff's estimated exposures to exposures reported in epidemiology and animal studies relevant to NHL.
+Because the cancer risks presented in Table 6.1 are overestimated for healthy individuals in a population (like Mr. Davis during the time of his alleged exposure), in Section 7, I have also conducted margin of exposure (MoE) comparisons between the exposures predicted for the plaintiff and the lowest exposure levels at which health effects have been observed (or exposure levels at which no effects have been observed, for some chemicals) in the human or animal studies that are the basis of the toxicity criteria.
+In Section 8, I have also conducted a comparison of the plaintiff's estimated exposures to the exposures reported in epidemiology and animal studies relevant to NHL.